-Learn more about the keynote speakers and special guests for the 2017 Pedagogy and Theatre of the Oppressed Conference in Detroit.
-Please stay tuned as we continue to confirm more stellar presenters!
+Learn more about the keynote speakers and special guests for the 2018 Pedagogy and Theatre of the Oppressed Conference in Pennsylvania.

 Julian Boal was a founding member of different collectives in France.
 He is now part of the Escola de Teatro Popular in Brazil.
 He has realized workshops and projects in more than 20 countries, and he helped in the realization of Theatre of the Oppressed festivals in India with Jana Sanskriti, in Europe with Pa’tothom, and in South America with CTO-Rio.
 Julian is the author of Images of a Popular Theatre (Imagens de um Teatro Popular, Hucitec, 2000), co-editor of Theatre of the Oppressed in Actions (Routledge, 2015), and recently completed a PhD in Brazil.

 Disrupting the Politics of Place: Building Inclusive Communities for the Future (June 8th, 9:00am-9:45am) Panelists